matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 - rMATS

 # Setup
 1.)
-Create a parent directory (e.g., "RNA-seq"), & in that directory, clone the repository and activate the Snakemake environment:
+In a parent directory of your choice, clone the repository, which automatically creates a folder for the Snakemake pipeline:

   git clone https://github.com/matthewlfabian/RNA-seq_QC-mapping-alignment.git

   conda activate snakemake

 2.)
-Verify the installed repository:
+Navigate to the newly created directory & verify the installed repository:

   git remote -v